Prospect Park is a borough in Passaic County, New Jersey, United States. As of the 2010 United States Census, the borough population was 5,865.

 Prospect Park is governed under the Borough form of New Jersey municipal government.
 The government consists of a Mayor and a Borough Council comprising six council members, with all positions elected at large.
 A Mayor is elected directly by the voters to a four-year term of office.
 The Borough Council consists of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year.
 Prospect Park's elections are partisan, which under New Jersey law (which has since been amended) requires them to be held in November.

-As of 2018, the Mayor of Prospect Park is Mohamed T. Khairullah, whose term of office ends on December 31, 2018.
-Members of the Borough Council are: Council President Esther Perez, Councilman Robert Artis, Councilman Alaa Matari, Councilwoman Felicia Ortiz and Councilman Anand Shah and Councilman Adnan Zakaria.
+As of 2019, the Mayor of Prospect Park is Mohamed T. Khairullah, whose term of office ends on December 31, 2022.
+Members of the Borough Council are: Council President Anand Shah, Councilman Robert Artis, Councilman Alaa Matari, Councilwoman Felicia Ortiz, Councilwoman Esther Perez and Councilman Adnan Zakaria.

 Federal, state and county representation